plainionist/plainionist.github.io/_drafts/clean-arch.md

 ==> so no testing of html needed

-- but what about all the smart javascript in a modern SPA?
+- but what about all the smart JavaScript in a modern SPA?
-- maybe u can use frameworks to keep also the javascript as simple as possible - i dont want to test it :)
+- maybe u can use frameworks to keep also the JavaScript as simple as possible - i dont want to test it :)
 - what about vue or react and binding?

 ==> in the end u probably just need a very simple integration test which is running thrugh UI to check